BRIDLINGTON: Geographical and Historical information from the year 1892.

 The Lloyd Cottage Hospital and Dispensary, situated on Quay Road, is a red brick building, with stone facings.
 It was erected in 1876, from the designs of Messrs.
 Smith & Brodrick, architects, Hull, at a cost of £2,000, which was chiefly contributed by the late Rev. Y. G. Lloyd-Greame and his sister, Miss Lloyd.
 The institution is supported by voluntary subscriptions and contributions, and its benefits extend to the poor of the whole union not in receipt of parish relief.
 There are 13 beds.

 Bridlington is governed by a Local Board of 12 members, formed in 1863.
 The town is lighted by gas, and well supplied with water.
 The works of the former were established in 1836, and those of the latter were commenced in 1865, by a company of shareholders, with a capital of £10,000.
 The Market, which dates from the days of King John, is on Saturday; fairs for cattle, horses, and sheep are held on the Monday before Whitsunday, and on the 21st of October, and a statute fair for the hiring of servants on the Tuesday nearest the 14th of November.
 A commodious Corn Exchange was erected in 1856, and a Temperance Hall in 1853.
 The latter is a brick building, situated in John Street, and contains a room 60 feet by 30, which is used for lectures, public meetings, &c.
 The Police Station, in Quay Road, is a neat building of buff brick, with red brick dressings, erected in 1881, at a cost of about £3,500.
 It comprises a court room, magistrates' room, and a residence for the superintendent and three constables.
-A neat drinking fountain stands at the junction of Hilderthorpe and Quay Roads.
-It is a memorial of the late Humphry Sandwich, Esq., M.D., a native of the town, who died at Paris in 1881, erected by his friends and fellow townsmen.
+A neat drinking fountain stands at the junction of Hilderthorpe and Quay Roads*.
+It is a memorial of the late Humphry Sandwith, Esq., M.D., a native of the town, who died at Paris in 1881, erected by his friends and fellow townsmen.
 An Agricultural Show is held yearly in July.
-The society was established in 1835.
+The society was established in 1835. *A horse trough at the junction with Westgate and Leys Road in the Old Town commemorates the life of Humphry Sandwith, MD, DCI, CS, who was born in Bridlington in 1822.
+Humphry was a notable doctor during the Crimean War, in the same area as Florence Nightingale.
+The horse trough was originally at the junction of Station Avenue and Quay Road.[Mike Wilson]

 CHARITIES. - The bequests to the poor of Bridlington have been both numerous and valuable, and yield, at present, exclusive of £80 for the Grammar and Knitting Schools, both in abeyance, about £578.
 The names of Hustler and Bower have been already mentioned in connection with the above schools.
 William Cowton, whose will is dated 1696, was a generous donor, and William and Joseph Hudson left handsome bequests in the following century.